 This article originally appeared on VICE France

-A big group of police officers monitors everyone entering the zone—the tone is set.
-In about an hour and a half, the Bataclan will open its doors to the public, one year after the Paris terror attacks.
-And Sting, who first performed there in 1979, has been chosen to mark the occasion.
+A big group of police officers monitors everyone entering the zone – the tone is set.
+In about an hour and a half, the Bataclan will open his doors to the public, one year after the Paris terror attacks.
+And it's Sting, who first performed there in 1979, who has been chosen to mark the occasion.

 In the queue, Didier, 48, stands out with his blue eyes, as worn out as his leather jacket.
-Between the cities of Rennes, Paris, Annecy and Los Angeles, this old backpacker has always been animated by his love of music, he says—as well as by the Bataclan.
+Between the cities of Rennes, Paris, Annecy and Los Angeles, this old backpacker has always been animated by his love of music, he says – as well as by the Bataclan.
 "This venue represents my youth, another era filled with punks fighting at every concert.
 This spirit was also attacked on last November.
-That's what I've come to defend tonight."
+That's what I've came to defend tonight".
 But Didier is also here to pay tribute to Caroline, a friend of his who was shot during the attack.
 Throughout the evening, he keeps talking to journalists, as if he needed to hide his anxiety.
-The concert is now about to begin, under the gaze of the police officers—including Jean, 58.
+The concert is now about to begin, under the gaze of the police officers – including Jean, 58.

 Jean is an old-school cop who has been doing this job for 35 years.
 He wears a Harley-Davidson wooly hat and skull rings.
 He watches over the crowd, looking calm, a walkie-talkie in his hand.
 During his career, he had to deal with three terrorist attacks: two in 1995, at the Saint-Michel RER station and the Musée d'Orsay, before helping the injured people at the Stade de France in November 2015.

 "There's no emotion involved for me tonight," he says.
 If Jean is as professional as one can be, he's not fully deprived of empathy.
-"I've seen horrific things at the Stade de France—a ripped arm, vertebrae lying on the ground.
-But I've never been traumatized.
-I can't explain why; some of my colleagues never got over it, but it didn't immobilize me.
-But I can of course understand why people feel very emotional tonight," he says, watching two girls holding flowers cry.
+"I've seen horrific things at the Stade de France – a ripped arm, vertebrae lying on the ground.
+But I've never been traumatised.
+I can't explain why; some of my colleagues never got over it, but it didn't immobilise me.
+But I can of course understand why people feel very emotional tonight", he says, watching two girls holding flowers cry.

 Among them, Claudine smiles faintly.
 Tonight, she's seen people that she's been helping for weeks, or even months.
-Most of the people have abandoned the therapy they started with her, but she's of course not holding that against them: "Therapy is supposed to be a very progressive thing," she says, "it doesn't work overnight.
-And some people don't like this, which is perfectly normal—it can be extremely frustrating.
+Most of the people have abandonned the therapy they started with her, but she's of course not holding that against them: "Therapy is supposed to be a very progressive thing," she says, "it doesn't work overnight.
+And some people don't like this, which is perfectly normal – it can be extremely frustrating.
 But it's more than necessary when people have been confronted with such physical and moral violence."

 Thank you to everyone who spoke to us.
 Those we interviewed politely declined to have their photos taken outside, and photographs weren't allowed inside the venue for security reasons.